bingrao/bingrao.github.io/_posts/system/2017-07-16-Install-Tesseract-4.0-in-ubuntun-16.04.md

 sub_class: ocr

-tags: [Tesseract,OCR,Ubuntu]
+tags: [Tesseract, OCR, Ubuntu]

+keywords: Tesseract 4.0, OCR, Ubuntu 16.04

-abstract: A tutorial about how to install Tesseract ocr from source code in Ubuntu 16.04
+desc: A tutorial about how to install Tesseract 4.0 from source code in Ubuntu 16.04

 date: 2017-07-16